International Fine Print Dealers Association

 We wanted to develop an informative and enjoyable experience of exploring art for the curious public, scholars and other experts.
 We also planned to build a CMS that would assist member dealers in presenting their prints in an elegant, informative manner.
 We designed and launched three new websites for the International Fine Print Dealers Association in 2017: ifpda.org, printfair.com and ifpdafoundation.org.

-We facilitated introductions to members We added a new Conversations section, presenting short informative video interviews with dealers, as well as artists.
+New: Conversations section, presenting short informative video interviews with dealers, as well as artists.

 We provided a custom CMS and managed every aspect of the process of creating all new sites, from organizing user focus groups to designing the user experience, to interface design and custom CMS development.